marcelo-ochoa/pgadmin4-docker-extension/README.md

 When monitor indicator is green just click on **PostgreSQL green icon** ![icon](monitor-green.png?raw=true) and you will see PGAdmin4 window.

-First loggin will ask you for a master password for pgAdmin, fill it with your master password and click OK.
+First login will ask you for a master password for pgAdmin, fill it with your master password and click OK.

 ![Setting master password](screenshot2.png?raw=true)